magalisolimano/dsc-mod-1-project-v2-1-online-ds-sp-000/README.md

 ## Methods

-This project applies descriptive data analysis, including trends of key metrics over time.
+This project applies exploratory data analysis and examines trends of key metrics over time.
 This provides an insightful overview of the evolution of the performance of the movie industry.

 ![ROI, revenue, and budget](./images/time_series.jpg)